geeeedev/portfolio-react/README.md

 ## Gwennie's Portfolio
-### This is my Website Portfolio for my development skills.
+### This is a Website Portfolio for my Full Stack Development Skills.
 <Dec2020>
 <DeployOnVercel20210108>
 <DeployOnNetlify20210109>